 Letters and Epistolary Culture in Early Medieval China

-- Published: March 2013
+- Published: 2013

-- Subject Listing: Asian Studies, China Studies, Literary Studies
+- Subject Listing: Asian Studies / China; Literary Studies

-- Bibliographic information: 268 pp., 10 illus., 6 x 9 in.
+- Bibliographic information: 244 pp., 10 illus., 6 x 9 in.

-- Territorial rights: World
+- Territorial rights: World Rights

-- Series: A China Program Book / Modern Language Initiative
+- Series: Modern Language Initiative Books

 This first book-length study in Chinese or any Western language of personal letters and letter-writing in premodern China focuses on the earliest period (ca. 3rd-6th cent.
 CE) with a sizeable body of surviving correspondence.
 Along with the translation and analysis of many representative letters, Antje Richter explores the material culture of letter writing (writing supports and utensils, envelopes and seals, the transportation of finished letters) and letter-writing conventions (vocabulary, textual patterns, topicality, creativity).
 She considers the status of letters as a literary genre, ideal qualities of letters, and guides to letter-writing, providing a wealth of examples to illustrate each component of the standard personal letter.
 References to letter-writing in other cultures enliven the narrative throughout.